This tutorial covers:

 from our api

-(created in our application), as seen in the previous snippet.
+(created in our application).
 The imported instance then exposes a test_client()

 method from Flask that contains the features needed to make HTTP